Code-Institute-Submissions/hangman-game-2/README.md

 * Hangman game is old, old game and the word at current childrens play list can be odd.
 Taking consideration mental health and suitside issues.
 So for that reason I would give different visualisation option where you can select build a snowman or melting snowman.

+* more categorys to select

+* bigger list of words.
+Special file to accomodate that.

+* for a language lerning purpose was be good to hear this word sound.

+* the letters can be displayed for selection

+* different difficulty levels

 # Data Model

 # Technology